-For an entrepreneur willing to live and work in the Middle East it’s better to open a company in Dubai, but for the investors who don’t want a permanent residence here, it’s preferably to set up offshore companies.
+For an entrepreneur willing to live and work in the Middle East, it’s better to open an onshore company in Dubai, but for the investors who don’t want a permanent residence there, it’s preferably to set up offshore companies.
+Another interesting opportunity is to set up a company in a free zone, such as Ras Al Khaimah (RAK), that offers a wide range of facilities: 0% corporate tax, 100% foreign ownership allowed, 100% capital repatriation etc.

-The appealing tax regime and many opportunities offered to the foreign investors in Dubai make the entrepreneurs choose opening offshore companies in Dubai.
+The appealing tax regime and many incentives offered to the foreign investors in Dubai make the entrepreneurs choose opening offshore companies in Dubai.

 The main advantages of opening an offshore company in Dubai are the following: